No. 1 South Carolina tops fifth-ranked UConn 81-77

 Boston finished with 11 rebounds for the 76th double-double of her career.
 Cardoso added 17 points and 11 rebounds before fouling out.

 With her team leading by four in the fourth quarter, Boston took over.
-She scored the next 12 points for South Carolina, two of those came when UConn coach Geno Auriemma, frustrated with the officiating, got a technical foul for spiking a water bottle onto the court.
+She scored the next 12 points for South Carolina, two of those came when Auriemma tossed the water onto the court and was charged with the technical foul.

 Boston hit the two free throws.
-She then hit a jumper, a 3-pointer and another basket to give the Gamecocks a double-digit advantage much to the disappointment of the sellout crowd — the first at the XL Center since 2017.
+She then hit a jumper, a 3-pointer and another basket to give the Gamecocks a double-digit advantage.

+“I’m kind of in attack mode.
+In the second half I made more shots then I did in the first half,” Boston said.

 Despite seeing their starting backcourt foul out, the short-handed Huskies (21-3) wouldn’t go away.
 They whittled the lead down to 80-77 with 10.8 seconds left on Aubrey Griffin’s three-point play.